Okay, show of hands.

 Some think cold is below freezing (32F).
 Others don’t consider it cold until the temperature is sub-zero.

-For this reason, I broke up my recommendations into two groups.
+So for this reason, I broke up my recommendations into two groups.

 The first group is for those hunting in the coldest temperatures.
 I considered this anything under 20F.